facebookresearch/EasyComDataset/README.md

 - The videos of the `Main` dataset in `Session_8` under `Video_Compressed` have an incorrect Participant ID banner embedded on the left side.
 The correct Participant IDs can be found under the `Participant_Photos` directory.
 The right edge of the banner is found by subtracting `1920` from the total video width, after which the banner can be ignored.
 - Some pose estimates rotate upside-down at times (occurs < 1% of the time), which is caused by a loss of marker tracking (e.g. caused by a covered/occluded marker).
 - There is a typo in the metadata files where `Audio Channels in Video` should be `[5 6]`.
+- The sampling rate of the `Close Microphone Audio` is approximately 48008.6Hz and varies slightly between sessions (&pm;0.5Hz).

 ## Contact
 Please email Jacob Donley and Vladimir Tourbabin at [EasyComDataset@fb.com](mailto:EasyComDataset@fb.com).